Income Protection and Redundancy or Unemployment

-Will I be paid if I am made unemployed?
+Will I be paid by my income protection policy if I am made unemployed?

 Your premium may be waived

 Some policies will waive the premium on your income protection policy for a period of time while you are unemployed.
 If your policy has this feature you may need to provide evidence of your unemployment to have your premium waived.